Copyright & Educational Fair Use

-But our overarching philosophy is that each educator needs to answer the question of copyright and educational fair use themselves, by carefully considering several factors, including the digital medium being used, the nature of that use, the policies in place at their school or institution, and, perhaps most importantly, their own comfort level in using and having students use material that can easily be downloaded from the web or re-mixed with commonly available computer hardware and software.
+We also feel that each educator or digital storyteller needs to answer the question of copyright and educational fair use themselves, by carefully considering several factors, including the digital medium being used, the nature of that use, the policies in place at their school or institution, and, perhaps most importantly, their own comfort level in using and having students use material that can easily be downloaded from the web or re-mixed with commonly available computer hardware and software.
 There are many lengthy and often confusing copyright websites that aim to help educators make sense of copyright and educational fair use, and unfortunately, there are no simple or one-size-fits-all answers.

-The philosophy we use in our courses, reflected in the digital stories included on this website and in projects created by students in our courses, is that the use of commonly available media fall under the doctrine of Educational Fair Use.
-Here are some of the reasons we believe it is permissible to use these materials in the manner that we do:
+The philosophy we use in our courses, reflected in the digital stories included on this website and in projects created by students in our courses, is that the use of some commonly available media may fall under the doctrine of Educational Fair Use in some countries, such as the United States.
+Here are some of the reasons we believe it may be permissible to use these materials in educational digital stories:

-The digital stories on our website were created by students and educators for non-profit, educational purposes.
+The digital stories are created by students and educators for non-profit, educational purposes.

-None of the digital stories or any other material on our website is for sale and there are no costs associated with the use of these materials by students and teachers.
+The digital stories, are not for sale and there are no costs associated with the use of these materials by students and teachers.

-In this article, Ms. Hobbs writes: "In recent years, courts have recognized that transformative uses are fair uses.
+- The vast majority of the media (images, video clips, music, etc.) used in the digital stories are found on the web with commonly used search engines and then this content is used to create new content in a new context.
+We believe that this new use fits the description of “transformative” work, as described by Renee Hobbs in the online article: Best Practices Help End Copyright Confusion.
+In this article, Ms. Hobbs writes: "In recent years, courts (in the United States) have recognized that transformative uses are fair uses.
 Specifically, when a user of copyrighted materials adds value to, or repurposes materials for a use different from that for which it was originally intended, it will likely be considered fair use."

-- And perhaps most importantly, we do not believe that these new transformative works interfere with the copyright holder’s ability to make a profit from selling their work.
-We doubt that any serious educator, policy maker or legal scholar would believe that using a small portion of a song or a video clip from a TV show or movie in a educational digital story and including it on an educational website would discourage potential customers from purchasing the song or buying or renting the movie.
+- We do not believe that these new transformative works interfere with the copyright holder’s ability to make a profit from selling their work.
+We doubt that any serious educator, policy maker or legal scholar would believe that using a small portion of a song or a video clip from a television show or movie in a educational digital story would discourage potential customers from purchasing the song or buying or renting a copy of the television show or movie.